campescassiano/auriga/README.md

 storing the message in a temporary structure.

-Later, the message is encoded into binary, and manipulated according to the requirements on the World documentation.
+Later, the message is encoded into binary, and manipulated according to the requirements specified by Auriga.

 At the end, the output is written in the `data_out.txt` file.